hapax/hapax.github.io/assets/minimal-networks.md

 ---

-*Exercise 14 (trains and soap bubbles).* The first mathematician to consider minimal networks on four points was
-[Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss)
-(1777 -- 1855).
-In an 1836 letter to his friend, the astronomer
-Schuhmacher, Gauss asked:
+*Exercise 14 (trains and soap bubbles).* The first mathematician to consider minimal networks on four points was the great [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) (1777 -- 1855).
+In an 1836 letter to his friend, the astronomer Schuhmacher, Gauss asked: